poetic/react-super-components/docs/list.md

 ## API

-Super List renders the components that you pass it in `itemTypes`.
+Super List renders the components that you pass in `itemTypes`.
 Each component should expect to receive `index` and `data` as props.

 Example: